The Dashboard has encountered an exception!

 I'm assuming my data on the various other internal drives would be ok?
 I'd just be starting over on the by reinstalling F23 and Amahi on that drive again, reconnect my drives/install the software again and move along?

-#5 Updated by cpg about 4 years ago
+#5 Updated by cpg over 4 years ago

 It may be easier or harder depending on a number of things.